netuitive-community-packages/netuitive-packages-linux-mysql/README.md

-# netuitive-packages-linux-mysql
-A set of Netuitive analytics configurations, polices, dashboards, and reports that are used to monitor performance of the elements collected from the MySQL collector in the Netuitive Agent.
+#netuitive.packages.linux.mysql 1.0.0

+For detailed information on this package, please refer to the [online documentation](https://help.app.netuitive.com/Content/Misc/Datasources/Netuitive/integrations/my_sql.htm).

+##Release History

+###Version 1.0.0

+* Initial production release of the package for monitoring MySQL resources.
+This package works with the MySQL collector of the Linux Agent.